By night, the beds have dropped down from the ceiling

 lounge in the boattailed end of the car.

-turn into quite a little greenhouse on a sunny day.
-Some sources suggest
+could turn into quite a little greenhouse on a sunny day.

-spotlights which pointed up and ahead to illuminate mountains for
+locomotive-top spotlights which pointed up and ahead to

-that you could watch from the rear dome as the headend "knocked down" the
+could watch from the rear dome as the headend "knocked

 clear signals as it passed them.